wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember models](http://emberjs.com/guides/models)

-We are defining each attribute that is coming over the wire, as well as a computed propery that will combine `firstName` and `lastName`.
+We are defining each attribute that is coming over the wire, as well as a computed property that will combine `firstName` and `lastName`.
 Simple enough!

 Now we need to modify the `users` route to fetch the data